Population: 127 million

 The standards for patient care and medical services in Japan may differ from your home country.
 Japan has both public and private health sectors, both of which provide high quality care that meets international standards.
 Privately-run facilities provide the majority of care and employ most of the country’s medical professionals.
 Compared to other high-income countries, Japan has a relatively low supply of doctors and a shortage of nurses.

 In the event of a medical emergency, contact your travel health insurance company immediately.
 Hospitals in Japan typically require upfront payment in cash or credit card, regardless if you have travel health insurance.
-Ensure that you have accessible funds to cover upfront fees and adequate travel health insurance coverage to reimburse you and cover any additional medical costs.
+Ensure that you have accessible funds to cover upfront fees and adequate travel health insurance.
 Before you depart, check with your insurer about the extent of their coverage in Japan.

 Essential medications are widely available in Japan and pharmacies are well-stocked.
 Japan places strict restrictions on controlled substances – drugs that are classified as having a high potential for abuse or addiction, which can include narcotics and psychotropic medications.
 Certain medications (such as Sudafed, Vicks inhalers, and other medications containing stimulants) that you can purchase over-the-counter in most countries may be unavailable or restricted.